 - Additional opportunities for sites to track performance measurements and use Registry data in national quality improvement (QI) programs.

-- A 13% increase in patient-reported outcome measures (PROMs), compared to the previous year, through continued support of the RegistryInsights® PROM platform and partnerships with third party vendors with the expanded Authorized Vendor Program.
+- A 39% increase in sites reporting patient-reported outcome measures (PROMs), compared to the previous year, through continued support of the RegistryInsights® PROM platform and partnerships with third-party vendors with the expanded Authorized Vendor Program.

 - Peer-reviewed publications and presentations based on AJRR Registry data.